 They will bite when protecting their spawn from other fish, as well as when defending their territory.
 This is usually an act of desperation when the fish needs to win the battle.

-Mated fish will also bite each other during the breeding process to determine whether they’re a suitable match.
+Mated fish will also bite each other during breeding to determine whether they’re a suitable match.
 This is why you’ll sometimes see your fish in a prolonged embrace.
 They’re testing each other’s compatibility.

 If an angelfish has been bitted, tears around its mouth can occur.
 Luckily, fish can’t feel pain like humans do, according to Biology and Philosophy.
 However, mouth injuries can impact a fish’s ability to eat.